 While influencer marketing has seen exponential growth in industries like fashion and beauty, it’s been a slow sell in finance.
 This is largely due to stricter laws on the inclusion of influencers within financial services marketing.

-But considering the lack of trust financial institutions have faced since the crisis of 2008, influencer marketing (which drives trust) is not something to be slept on.
-If you’re looking to include an influencer in your marketing strategy, here are 5 standout financial services thought leaders you should know.
+Considering the lack of trust financial institutions experience since the crisis of 2008, influencer marketing (which drives trust) is not something to sleep on.
+If you’re looking to include an influencer in your marketing strategy, here are 5 standout financial services thought leaders to keep an eye on.
 Even if you just want to keep up-to-date on the latest trends in the finance industry, these thought leaders are a fantastic source of news.

 Note: The use of influencers is more strictly regulated in financial services than other industries.
-You can find more information on this at the end of the article.
+The end of this article will have more information.

 Chris comments on finance through a wide range of channels.
 You can find him on his blog, thefinanser.com, and in one of the many books he has written and published: Digital Bank, ValueWeb, and Digital Human.
 According to his website, he is Chair of the European networking forum The Financial Services Club and Nordic Finance Innovation, as well as being a Non-Executive Director of the Fintech consultancy firm 11:FS.
 He also does a lot of public speaking.
 Check out his TED talk here:

 Chris has worked with the likes of UBS, Barclays, The World Bank, and Salesforce.
 He was voted best Fintech speaker in the world in the TMT awards.

 Michelle is an award-winning syndicated columnist for The Washington Post.
 Her column is called The Color of Money and she’s also the author of “The 21 Day Financial Fast”.
 The content she writes about is predominantly personal finance.